Apr 18 2010

 Terminatio Simulatio Velociter

 richard_boone_Paladin - 175My first Broker, the Del Webb Corporation, was big on fast failure.
-The principle and skill of what I now call Terminatio Simulatio Velociter was drilled into the head of each fledgling Sales Counselor whose job it was to meet, greet and qualify prospect who visited the Sales Pavilion in Sun City West.
+The principle and skill of what I now call Terminatio Simulatio Velociter was drilled into the head of each fledgling Sales Counselor whose job it was to meet, greet and qualify prospects who visited the Sales Pavilion in Sun City West.

 Now, some nearly 25 years hence, I truly do recognize the importance of “sorting” and the notion of elimination has become more and more a part of representing my commercial real estate clients effectively.